How to remove Movie Finder adware and the advertisements it delivers

 How to avoid installation of potentially unwanted applications?

-Movie Finder adware asking to be permitted to track browsing activity:
+Movie Finder adware asking permission to track browsing activity:

 Scam website promoting Movie Finder adware: